Request save point and last-pages mechanism

 • invoke additional services or validators.

-• components on completion pages operate like regular components, they can perform validations, call services, or display dictionary data,
+• components on completion pages work like ordinary components, they can perform validations, services, or display dictionary data,

-• after submitting the application and moving to the completion pages the user cannot return to previous pages,
+• after submitting the application and moving to the completion pages, the user cannot return to the previous pages,

-• there is no possibility to park the application after its submission,
+• it is not possible to park the application after submission,

-• after passing through the completion pages the application does not go to the pool of abandoned applications,
+• after going through the completion pages, the application does not go to the pool of abandoned applications,

-• completion steps behave similarly to regular steps and we can define their basic properties according to the manual.
+• completion steps work analogously to ordinary steps and we can define their basic properties according to the instructions.

-The process of creating final pages is analogous to defining regular form pages.
-The only difference is their placement – they must be placed in the step below the Application save point.
+The process of creating the last pages is analogous to defining ordinary form pages.
+The only difference is their position – they should be placed in the step below the Application save point.

 The illustration below shows the steps of an example application template.
 This template has: